Babylonia: Kassite dynasty, 1595–1155 BC

-Kadašman-Ḫarbe I succeeded Karaindash, and briefly invaded Elam before being eventually defeated and ejected by its king Tepti Ahar.
+Kadashman-Harbe I succeeded Karaindash, and briefly invaded Elam before being eventually defeated and ejected by its king Tepti Ahar.
 He then had to contend with the Suteans, ancient Semitic-speaking peoples from the southeastern Levant who invaded Babylonia and sacked Uruk.
 He describes having "annihilated their extensive forces", then constructed fortresses in a mountain region called Ḫiḫi, in the desert to the west (modern Syria) as security outposts, and "he dug wells and settled people on fertile lands, to strengthen the guard".

 Kurigalzu I succeeded the throne, and soon came into conflict with Elam, to the east.
-When Ḫur-batila, the successor of Tepti Ahar took the throne of Elam, he began raiding the Babylonia, taunting Kurigalzu to do battle with him at Dūr-Šulgi.
+When Ḫur-batila, the successor of Tepti Ahar took the throne of Elam, he began raiding Babylonia, taunting Kurigalzu to do battle with him at Dūr-Šulgi.
 Kurigalzu launched a campaign which resulted in the abject defeat and capture of Ḫur-batila, who appears in no other inscriptions.
 He went on to conquer the eastern lands of Elam.
 This took his army to the Elamite capital, the city of Susa, which was sacked.
 After this a puppet ruler was placed on the Elamite throne, subject to Babylonia.
 Kurigalzu I maintained friendly relations with Assyria, Egypt and the Hittites throughout his reign.
 Kadashman-Enlil I (1374–1360 BC) succeeded him, and continued his diplomatic policies.

 Burna-Buriash II ascended to the throne in 1359 BC, he retained friendly relations with Egypt, but the resurgent Middle Assyrian Empire (1365–1050 BC) to the north was now encroaching into northern Babylonia, and as a symbol of peace, the Babylonian king took the daughter of the powerful Assyrian king Ashur-uballit I in marriage.
 He also maintained friendly relations with Suppiluliuma I, ruler of the Hittite Empire.

 He was succeeded by Kara-ḫardaš (who was half Assyrian, and the grandson of the Assyrian king) in 1333 BC, a usurper named Nazi-Bugaš deposed him, enraging Ashur-uballit I, who invaded and sacked Babylon, slew Nazi-Bugaš, annexed Babylonian territory for the Middle Assyrian Empire, and installed Kurigalzu II (1345–1324 BC) as his vassal ruler of Babylonia.

 Soon after Arik-den-ili succeeded the throne of Assyria in 1327 BC, Kurigalzu II attacked Assyria in an attempt to reassert Babylonian power.
 After some impressive initial successes he was ultimately defeated, and lost yet more territory to Assyria.
 Between 1307 BC and 1232 BC his successors, such as Nazi-Maruttash, Kadashman-Turgu, Kadashman-Enlil II, Kudur-Enlil and Shagarakti-Shuriash, allied with the empires of the Hittites and the Mitanni (who were both also losing swathes of territory to the resurgent Assyrians), in a failed attempt to stop Assyrian expansion.
 This expansion, nevertheless, continued unchecked.